Tages Capital says PSAM to manage one of its funds

-June 15 European asset manager Tages Capital said on Thursday that P. Schoenfeld Asset Management (PSAM) would replace Fore Research & Management LP as manager of one of its existing funds.
+June 15 (Reuters) - European asset manager Tages Capital said on Thursday that P. Schoenfeld Asset Management (PSAM) would replace Fore Research & Management LP as manager of one of its existing funds.

 Since its launch in May 2016, the credit fund has generated net returns of 4.64 percent through April and has $64 million of assets under management, Tages said in a statement.